 A Roth IRA is a little bit different than a traditional IRA.
 You do not get a tax deduction when you put it in, but it grows tax-free, and any money that you take out of a Roth is 100% tax-free.
 The IRS will allow you to take some of your existing IRAs or 401(k)s and convert them to a Roth IRA.
 And the nice thing about that is, once it’s in a Roth, all future taxable income, economic growth, and principal, is now tax-free for you, your spouse, and future generations – it’s a permanent tax-free account.

 Here are some examples of good times to convert:

-These are just some of the situations where a Roth conversion might make a lot of sense when doing year-end tax planning or retirement planning.
+These are just some of the situations where a Roth conversion might make a lot of sense when doing a retirement plan or year-end tax planning .

 There is one catch though, you have to pay taxes on the conversion, so make sure to plan your conversions carefully.
 Look at your tax brackets and see if a conversion actually makes sense for you.

 Also, new in 2018, you can no longer re-characterize your Roth IRA conversions – they’re now permanent.
 So be sure to double-check your math and make sure you really want to do that Roth conversion because it cannot be undone.

 Selling Inherited Real Estate

 One of the tax reduction strategies for high income earners that I think a lot of people don’t fully understand is selling inherited real estate.
 When you inherit real estate, particularly in the state of California with community property rules, you get a full step up in basis, making your property tax go up.